 grab (something) (from somewhere)

 In casual English, you can sometimes use the word "grab" to mean "get".
-In the example above, the mother asks her son to "grab some pasta sauce".
-That doesn't just mean that she wants him to hold onto the jar.
-It means that she wants him to get it and bring it to her.
+It means that you want someone to get it and bring it to you.

 Here are some other examples of "grab" used in this way: